bbrewington/docs.getdbt.com/website/docs/docs/core/connect-data-platform/watsonx-presto-setup.md

 ## Host parameters

 The following profile fields are required to configure watsonx.data Presto(java) connections.
-For IBM watsonx.data SaaS or Software instances, you can get the `hostname` and `port` details by clicking **View connect details** on the Presto(java) engine details page.
+For IBM watsonx.data SaaS or software instances, you can get the `hostname` and `port` details by clicking **View connect details** on the Presto(java) engine details page.

 | Option    | Required/Optional | Description | Example  |
 | --------- | ------- | ------- | ----------- |